Up and at 'Em: Plot

-Wishing to drive her father's car, Barbara Jackson (Doris May) dresses up in the chauffeur's uniform and sneaks out.
-For a lark, she picks up a passenger (John Gough), but it develops that passenger is part of a team of crooks who are planning to rob Bob Everett (Hallam Cooley), a rival of her father, of his precious artworks.
+Wishing to drive her father's car, Barbara Jackson dresses up in the chauffeur's uniform and sneaks out.
+For a lark, she picks up a passenger, but it develops that passenger is part of a team of crooks who are planning to rob Bob Everett, a rival of her father, of his precious artworks.
 Believing her to be an undercover detective, the bandit forces her to take part in the robbery and then abandons her to be caught by Everett.
-After convincing Everett that she was a forced accomplice and not the real thief, the two hurry to meet up with Barbara's father, William Jackson (Otis Harlan).
-He had just purchased one of the paintings from an art dealer (Harry Carter), and the dealer had left moments before Barbara and Everett arrive.
+After convincing Everett that she was a forced accomplice and not the real thief, the two hurry to meet up with Barbara's father, William Jackson.
+He had just purchased one of the paintings from an art dealer, and the dealer had left moments before Barbara and Everett arrive.
 As the two explain the deception, William informs him that he became suspicious when recognizing the painting as one owned by Everett and that he had the dealer held at the front gate.
 The police arrive and round up the crooks.